Field Theoretic Approach to Interacting Two Body Tunneling: Instantaneous Positive Energy Solution

 \end{widetext} This is the standard (relative) energy residue for a free two particle propagator, where the restriction of $p_0$ to $-P_0+ \sqrt{p_1^2+4m^2}$ and $P_0+ \sqrt{p_1^2+4m^2}$ correspond to mutually incompatible on shell conditions.
 Namely,

 and

 Since we need both $p^a$ and $p^b$ to be on shell at the same time in order to have $p'_1=f(p_0^a)-f(p_0^b)=p^a_1-p_1^b=p_1$, which is necessary if we want to solve (20) in closed form, we must neglect one of the terms.
-Neglecting the negative energy term which is the third line of (21), is a canonical approximation for the instantaneous (Salpeter) reduction with a positive-energy / no-pair projection(and closely related quasipotential reductions such as Blankenbecler–Sugar, Thompson, and Gross) \cite{BetheSalpeter1951,BlankenbeclerSugar1966,Thompson1970,Gross1969}.
+Neglecting the negative energy term which is the third line of (21), is a canonical approximation for the instantaneous (Salpeter) reduction with a positive-energy / no-pair projection (and closely related quasipotential reductions such as Blankenbecler–Sugar, Thompson, and Gross) \cite{BetheSalpeter1951,BlankenbeclerSugar1966,Thompson1970,Gross1969}.
+Through computation included in appendix C, we may show that this approximation is also controlled by the assumption that $L(v)$ dominates for small momenta, hence interaction encourages low momenta tunneling.
 The imposed on shell condition for $p_b$ and (23) then implies $p_0=P_0-\sqrt{p_1^2+4m^2}\implies p^b_0=\sqrt{p_1^2+4m^2} $, as well as $P'=P$, which gives us the reduced but solvable form of 20: \begin{widetext}

 where, with $E_{p_1}=\sqrt{p_1^2+4m^2}$,

 \end{widetext}